 - 1. Demonstrate knowledge of the natural history of a variety of common chronic diseases.
 (Competency #2) - 2.
 Demonstrate knowledge of the factors that contribute to compliance with chronic disease care including psychological, social, and behavioral.
 (2, 3, 6) - 3.
 Apply the principles of prevention and chronic disease management to patients, families, and populations in the primary care setting.
 (1, 3, 6) - 4.
-Demonstrate the ability to use and Electronic Medical Record (EMR) to monitor disease progression and health maintenance/prevention in patients with chronic disease.(1,2,6) - 5.
+Demonstrate the ability to document and monitor disease progression and health maintenance/prevention in patients with chronic disease.(1,2,3,5,6) - 5.
 Use motivational interviewing to assist in changing a patient's health behavior.
 (1, 4) - 6.
 Demonstrate continuity of care over the entire third year of medical school.
-(1, 3, 6)
+(1, 3, 5, 6) - 7.
+Complete two projects by using clinical guidelines and systems-based practice to manage chronic diseases.
+(2,3,6)